Last Updated on October 17, 2024 by Pamela MacNaughtan

 Are you thinking of driving to Quebec City?
 We love going on road trips, especially within the province of Quebec; so much beauty to be found, foods to enjoy, and quaint French towns to discover.

-If you enjoy road trips and adventure, we highly recommend creating a couple of playlists, hopping in your car, and driving to Quebec City – where a French-Canadian adventure awaits you.
+If you enjoy road trips and adventure, we highly recommend creating a couple of playlists, hopping in your car, and driving to Quebec City – where an affordable French-Canadian adventure awaits you.

 Whether you’re Canadian, American, or from another part of the world, it is important to know (and remember) Quebec’s road rules/laws.

-• Move-Over Law: In the province of Quebec it is mandatory for drivers to move over as far as possible or stop when emergency vehicles are present and display flashing lights/arrow.
+- Move-Over Law: In the province of Quebec it’s mandatory for drivers to move over as far as possible or stop when emergency vehicles are present and display flashing lights/arrow.
 More info here.

-• There cannot be more than 15 cyclists in a row.
-So if there is 16, one of you is cycling solo.
+- There cannot be more than 15 cyclists in a row.
+So if there are 16, one of you is cycling solo.

 Speed limits change depending on the type of road.
 Signs are posted clearly, and regularly so pretending you didn’t see the speed limit will be a hard sell if you’re pulled over while driving to Quebec City.